Museo Campano: Palazzo Antignano

 The palace was the home of the prominent Antignano family, which gained prominence under the rule of Alfonso V of Aragon.
 In its present form the palace dates back to the XV century, but incorporates much older spolia such as Longobard capitals and columns, as well as the remnants of the Longobard church of San Lorenzo ad Crucem, deconsecrated in 1594.

 The façade features a Catalan Gothic portal and Renaissance elements; inside, the main courtyard boasts a monumental open staircase.

 Collections

+Included in the collections housed on site are terracotta sculptures and adornments from the Mater Matuta temple near Capua recovered from the Fondo Paturelli estate.

+The largest collection is that of the Mater Matuta statues; totaling over 160.

+The collection includes the body of the 13th-century statue of Frederick II, Holy Roman Emperor once on the City Gate of Capua, an important monument.
+The head is now in Berlin.